CoderDojoGitHub/LessonTemplate/README.md

 **Brief Overview**

-- As the very first step, you would generally start with showing everyone what we will be building by the end of the session
+- As the very first step, you would generally start by telling everyone what we will be building by the end of the session
 - This would then be followed by talking about the technology or programming language that is going to be utilized
 - You would then transition to the final product demo, followed by the steps to getting started